-Oana’s research looks at the psychological and social determinants of physical, mental health and social well-being in people with who live with or beyond ill health, particularly cancer.
+Oana’s research looks at the psychological and social determinants of physical, mental health, and well-being in people with who live with or beyond ill health, particularly cancer.

-- Psychological and social determinants of medical and psycho-social outcomes in cancer
+- Psychological and social determinants of illness across the lifespan

 - Systematic reviews and meta-analyses for evidence-based health care decisions